mevemo/mevemo/README.md

 ## Contact Me 📫

-You can reach me at info@mevemo.de.
+You can reach me at info[at]mevemo.de.
 Whether you have a question, need help with your projects, or just want to chat about technology, I'm always happy to connect.

 ## Contributions 🌍